maRT1gaS/cloudflare-docs/content/firewall/cf-firewall-language/fields.md

       <td>
         <p>Identifies whether a request comes from a worker or not.</p>
         <p>
           When a request comes from a worker, this field will hold the name of the zone for that worker.
-Otherwise{' '}
-          <code class="InlineCode">cf.worker.upstream_zone</code> is empty
+Otherwise <code class="InlineCode">cf.worker.upstream_zone</code> is empty
         </p>
       </td>
     </tr>